Reading

 Phonics and Early Reading

-We start by teaching phonics to the children in the Reception class.
+Once children are in Reception they take part in Read, Write, Inc. where they learn over forty sounds and many tricky words (common exception words).
 This means that they learn how to ‘read’ the sounds in words and how those sounds can be written down.
 This is essential for reading, but it also helps children learn to spell well.
 We teach the children simple ways of remembering these sounds and letters using pictures and phrases to help them.
 The children also practise reading (and spelling) what we call ‘tricky words’, such as ‘once,’ ‘have,’ ‘said’ and ‘where’.

 Parent Information Video